 If a repair is needed for a customer based outside of Cape Town, the customer will be liable for all courier costs.

-*Please note, if we are given the wrong ring size, we cannot be held accountable and resizing will be charged at R80 a ring and courier costs will apply.
+*Please note, if we are given the wrong ring size, we cannot be held accountable and resizing will be charged from a starting price of R120 a ring and courier costs will apply.

 How do you find the correct sizes?

 Ring sizes: We recommend popping in at a jewellery store near you and asking them to measure your finger size, this is the most reliable way.